 Academic Merit ScholarshipsEligibility

-- Scholarships are renewable for up to four continuous years for freshman (accepted for fall 2016 and prior terms) and three continuous years for transfer students while maintaining a cumulative 3.0 GPA and full-time enrollment (at least 12 credits per term).
-Freshman accepted for fall 2017 and future terms must review their scholarship notification for specific renewal criteria.
+- Scholarships are renewable for up to four undergraduate, continuous years for freshman (accepted for fall 2016 and prior terms) and three continuous years for transfer students while maintaining a cumulative 3.0 GPA and full-time enrollment (at least 12 credits per term).
+Freshman accepted for fall 2017 and future terms must review their undergraduate scholarship notification for specific renewal criteria.
 Renewal criteria can be found in the Policies section of this website.

-- Specific details may be provided in the student's scholarship notification letter from the Office of Undergraduate Admissions.
+- Specific details may be provided in the student's undergraduate scholarship notification letter from the Office of Undergraduate Admissions.

-Academic merit scholarships range from $1000 to full tuition.Application/selection
+Undergraduate academic merit scholarships range from $1000 to full tuition.Application/selection

-Academic merit scholarships are awarded by the Office of Undergraduate Admission at the time of admission.
+Undergraduate academic merit scholarships are awarded by the Office of Undergraduate Admission at the time of admission.